openlayers/openlayers/changelog/upgrade-notes.md

 ### v6.10.0

+No special changes are required when upgrading to the 6.11.0 release.

+### v6.10.0

 #### New `interpolate` option for sources

 Sources now have an `interpolate` option.
 This option controls whether data from the source is interpolated when resampling.